-Use Azure AD as the identity provider to log into kintone.
-By doing so, you can combine the single sign-on (SSO) environment with other services such as Google Apps, Salesforce, Office 365 and multi-factor authentication (2 factor authentication).
-Details of the SAML authentication on kintone can be found on the Setting Up Single Sign-On (SSO) with SAML page of the Kintone Help Center.
+Use Azure AD as the identity provider to log into Kintone.
+By doing so, it is possible to combine the single sign-on (SSO) environment with other services such as Google Apps, Salesforce, Office 365 and multi-factor authentication (2 factor authentication).
+Details of the SAML authentication on Kintone can be found on the Setting Up Single Sign-On (SSO) with SAML page of the Kintone Help Center.

 Configure federation with Azure AD

-Select kintone from Azure's Application Directory and set kintone's address in the settings.
-On kintone's administration screen, enable the SAML settings, and place in information related to the sign-in page of Azure AD.
+Select Kintone from Azure's Application Directory and set Kintone's address in the settings.
+On Kintone's administration screen, enable the SAML settings, and place in information related to the sign-in page of Azure AD.
 Details of the setting procedure can be found on the Tutorial: Azure Active Directory integration with Kintone page of the Microsoft Azure website.

 Test the SSO

-If the on-premises (Windows Server available inside your company) AD federation is set in the above configuration, you can log in to kintone by using the domain account (Windows login account) available inside the company.
+If the on-premises (Windows Server available inside your company) AD federation is set in the above configuration, it is possible to log in to Kintone by using the domain account (Windows login account) available inside the company.
 Single sign-on with other applications such as Google Apps etc. is also possible.

 Configure Azure AD and AD (Windows Server environment) federation

-Using the settings above, you can configure the federation with the AD in your Windows Server with the Azure AD directory that is federated with kintone.
+Using the settings above, configuring the federation with the AD in the Windows Server with the Azure AD directory that is federated with Kintone can be done.
 To perform a federation, first set up the Active Directory Federation Services (AD FS) and the Web Application Proxy.
 When the setup is complete, use Windows PowerShell (command utility) to set up a trusting relationship between Azure AD and AD FS (exchange the meta information including certificates mutually).
 Finally, synchronize the configuration of Azure AD information with Active Directory information (such as users) available inside the company.

-Details on how to integrate your on-premises directories with Azure Active Directory can be found on this page of the Microsoft Azure website.
+Details on how to integrate on-premises directories with Azure Active Directory can be found on this page of the Microsoft Azure website.

 Test the SSO

-After completing the settings, close all browsers and try accessing kintone.
-A login screen (shown below) of AD FS exclusive for the company will be displayed logging into this page will also log you into kintone.
-If you log in to the Windows environment (domain) of the company and use Internet Explorer (IE), then the login screen will not be displayed and single sign-on (SSO) will be performed.
+After completing the settings, close all browsers and try accessing Kintone.
+A login screen (shown below) of AD FS exclusive for the company will be displayed.
+Logging into this page will also log the user into Kintone.
+Users who log into the Windows environment (domain) of the company and use Internet Explorer (IE), will not see the login screen and single sign-on (SSO) will be performed.